koszullab/hicberg/README.md

 ### Dependencies

-To ensure that HiC-BERG is correctly working, Bowtie2, Samtools, bedGraphToBigWig and BedTools have to be installed.
+To ensure that Hicberg is correctly working, Bowtie2, Samtools, bedGraphToBigWig and BedTools have to be installed.
 These can be install through :

 ```bash